 The purpose of the Scoping phase is to describe the proposed activity and those reasonable alternatives that have been identified as well as the receiving environment that may be affected by the proposed project.
 The reports generated also describe the required public participation process followed during the Scoping phase as well as how it will be carried out during the EIR phase.
-All Interested and Affected Parties (I&APs) were provided with an opportunity to comment on the Draft Scoping Report and their comments were included in the Final Scoping Report to be submitted to the DEA for review.
+All Interested and Affected Parties (I&APs) are provided with an opportunity to comment on this Draft Scoping Report so that their comments can be included in the Final Scoping Report to be submitted to the DEA for review.
 The DEA will, based on the Final Scoping Report, issue a decision on whether or not the application may proceed to the Environmental Impact Reporting (EIR) phase.